What are the operating hours for NCARB Customer Service?

 What if I do not receive funding from other sources that I have identified in my proposal budget?

 If you are awarded an NCARB Award and do not receive funding that you included in your proposal, you will have an opportunity to submit an updated budget in the interim and final report.
 Please note that additional funding from the NCARB Award will not be available.

 How is the NCARB Award Program different from other funding sources for architecture schools?

 The NCARB Award provides funding for a new course (class/seminar/studio).
 It does not require completion of previous courses or initiatives.
-There are no restrictions on the type of project and it is curriculum-focused, not research focused.
-The NCARB Grant Program is one of the largest sources of funding available to school.
-These characteristics make it especially valuable to architecture faculty who want to explore new ideas and concepts to create new courses.
+There are no restrictions on the types of projects and it is curriculum-focused, not research-focused.
+With up to $100,000 available for up to three awards, the NCARB Award is one of the largest sources of funding available to schools.
+These characteristics make it especially valuable to architecture faculty who want to explore innovative ideas and concepts for new courses.